kubeflow/website/content/docs/guides/gke/troubleshooting-gke.md

 +++
-title = "Troubleshooting Deployments on GKE" description = "Help fixing problems on GKE and GCP" weight = 3 toc = true bref = "This guide helps diagnose and fix issues you may encounter with Kubeflow on Google Kubernetes Engine (GKE)."
+title = "Troubleshooting Deployments on GKE" description = "Help fixing problems on GKE and GCP" weight = 6

-[menu.docs]
-  parent = "gke"
-  weight = 6
 +++

+This guide helps diagnose and fix issues you may encounter with Kubeflow on Google Kubernetes Engine (GKE).

 ## Before you start